peteroupc/MailLib/docs/PeterO.Text.Idna.md

 A U-label contains one or more characters outside the Basic Latin range (U+0000 to U+007F) and meets IDNA2008 requirements for labels with such characters.
 An example is "eá".

-An A-label is an LDH label beginning with "xn--" where the letters can be any combination of basic uppercase and/or basic lowercase letters, and is convertible to a U-label.
+An A-label is an LDH label beginning with "xn--" where the letters can be any combination of basic uppercase and basic lowercase letters, and is convertible to a U-label.
 An example is "xn--e-ufa".

-An XN-label is an LDH label beginning with "xn--" where the letters can be any combination of basic uppercase and/or basic lowercase letters.
+An XN-label is an LDH label beginning with "xn--" where the letters can be any combination of basic uppercase and basic lowercase letters.

 NOTICE: While this class's source code is in the public domain, the class uses two internal classes, called  `NormalizationData`  and  `IdnaData` , that include data derived from the Unicode Character Database.
 See the documentation for the NormalizerInput class for the permission notice for the Unicode Character Database.